qgis/QGIS-Documentation/source/docs/user_manual/processing/commander.rst

 .. _`processing.commander`:

-The SEXTANTE Commander
+The QGIS Commander
 ======================

-SEXTANTE includes a practical tool that allows you to run algorithms without having to use the toolbox, but just by typing the name of the algorithm you want to run.
+Processing includes a practical tool that allows you to run algorithms without having to use the toolbox, but just by typing the name of the algorithm you want to run.

-This tool is known as the *SEXTANTE Commander*, and it is just a simple text box with autocompletion where you type the command you want to run.
+This tool is known as the *QGIS commander*, and it is just a simple text box with autocompletion where you type the command you want to run.

 .. _figure_commander_1:

-.. only:: html

-   **Figure SEXTANTE 28:**

 .. figure:: /static/user_manual/processing/commander.png
    :align: center

-   The SEXTANTE Commander |win|
+   The QGIS Commander |win|

 The Commander is started from the *Analysis* menu or, more practically, by pressing :kbd:`Shift + Ctrl + M` (you can change that default keyboard shortcut in the
-|qg| configuration, if you prefer a different one).
-Apart from executing SEXTANTE
+|qg| configuration if you prefer a different one).
+Apart from executing Processing
 algorithms, the Commander gives you access to most of the functionality in |qg|, which means that it gives you a practical and efficient way of running |qg|
 tasks and allows you to control |qg| with reduced usage of buttons and menus.